ModelValidationProgram/EasternOysterEnvData/README.md

-# Information about the data
+# Information about the data we have

 - [old repo, previous analysis done by Erin](https://github.com/MarineEvoEcoLab/OysterGenomeProject/tree/master/popstructureOutliers/data/environment)
 - some issues with data used; some issues with not filtering out bad data